High intensity therapist

 Career prospects

-There's a clear progression route in place in the NHS and to advance through the pay bands you'll need to show that you have the required skills, experience and knowledge.
+There's a clear progression route in place in the NHS and to advance through the pay bands you'll need to show that you have developed the required skills, experience and knowledge.

 - clinical leadership